_ [Contents]

 Things get quite a bit more interesting when we get to the third row.
 The observed fact is that the third row has eight members and is is complete at argon, Z=18.
 Here is where we must explain the difference between a chemistry-shell and a mathematics-shell.

 There are some things we know about math, some things we know about physics, and some things we know about chemistry.
 The point here is that mathematics by itself will not correctly explain the chemistry when N=3 or beyond.
 Physics is needed.
-A closely related point is that jumping up and down in the pool accurately tells you certain things about the number of atomic basis wavefunctions, and the symmetry thereof, but it will not accurately tell you the energy thereof.
+A closely related point is that jumping up and down in the pool accurately tells you certain things about the atomic wavefunctions, such as the symmetry of the wavefunctions and the dimensionality of the function-space – but it will not accurately tell you the energy thereof.

 We need to consider more than just the node at the origin.
 We need to consider what happens in the neighborhood of the origin.
 For a p-wave, if you move away from the origin, you pick up electron amplitude to first order.
 For a d-wave, you only pick up amplitude to second order.
 You have to go a lot farther to get significant amplitude.
 Also note that the nucleus is heavily screened by the electrons in the lower-N shells, so it’s not simply a question of how close you can get to the nucleus, but rather a question of whether you can get inside the inner shells, i.e. inside the screening.